old-jekyll-templates/Twenty-Jekyll-Theme/_texts/dan-dan-noodles.md

 ### Method

 1. Add the beef mince to a dry pan on a medium to high heat.
-Keep the minch moving around until in becomes golden brown and a little crunchy, which will take 10-15 minutes.
+Keep the mince moving around until in becomes golden brown and a little crunchy, which will take 10-15 minutes.
 Pour away any excess liquid and then add the honey and toss until all the meat is coated.

-2. While the meat is cookong, crumble the stock cube into a pan of water, bring to the boil, then add your noodles and cook to the packets instructions.
+2. While the meat is cooking, crumble the stock cube into a pan of water, bring to the boil, then add your noodles and cook to the packets instructions.

 3. Chop/shred your vegetables and add to the noodles and water when the noodles have a bout 1 minute left to cook to blanch them.
 Then drain the whole lot in a colander, and reserve about 1 cup of the liquid, then tip it all back into the hot pan with the reserved liquid.